dannydjdk/Tiny-Redstone/README.md

 Tiny Redstone is a forge mod for Minecraft that adds many tiny redstone pieces that you can put together on redstone panels to form tiny redstone circuits.
+These circuits can be copied onto blueprints and shared inside and outside your Minecraft world.

 These panels can be picked up, moved, rotated, and linked with other panels.
 You can even dye them to match your build!